tapdata/tapdata.github.io/README.md

 ## What is TapData?

-TapData is a live data platform designed to connect data silos and provide fresh data to the downstream data driven applications & analytics.
+TapData is a live data platform designed to connect data silos and provide fresh data to the downstream operational applications & operational analytics.

 <img width="603" alt="image" src="./assets/tapdata-infra.png">